JamesNZL/notion-oauth-pkce/README.md

 REDIRECT_URIS=https://elbkjcjgakaoccocmbglokgmalkoacie.chromiumapp.org/oauth, https://7e9f954a96941fe75f6a7ebc65e530350aafaf53.extensions.allizom.org/oauth
 ```

-> The `redirect_uri` of your app, to which to send the temporary `code` grant, must be defined in `REDIRECT_URIS`.
-This is a `, ` delimited list, to accomodate use cases where your app may have a number of different redirect URLs.
+> The `redirect_uri` of your app, to which to send the temporary `code` grant, must be prelimiarily registered in `REDIRECT_URIS` to [prevent open redirector attacks](https://www.oauth.com/oauth2-servers/redirect-uris/redirect-uri-registration/).
+> This is a `, ` delimited list, to accomodate use cases where your app may have a number of different redirect URLs.
+> The `redirect_uri` must be entered exactly as it will be passed to `/api/notion/authorise`, and does not support pattern matching for security reasons.

 ## Run locally